Chanchaldhiman/dsm-optimizer/README.md

 ## The problem this solves

-Every complex product - a machine, a spacecraft, a software platform, a development process - is really a web of dependencies.
+Every complex product - a machine, a car, a spacecraft, a software platform, a development process - is really a web of dependencies.
 That web is invisible, so teams discover it the expensive way:

 - A "simple" change to one component ripples into five others, three sprints late.
 - Two teams iterate against each other for months because their tasks form a loop nobody mapped.